 Music has often been referred to as the art of the cosmos.
 By extension, your ears provide access to one of the most divine senses—hearing.
 These incredible organs carry waves in the air around you to your brain, where they are understood as distinct sounds.
 For this intricate process to happen, every part of the ear must be in top working order.
-Ten are not nearly enough to cover all the amazing things ears can do, but this list includes some of the more interesting facts:
+Ten facts are not nearly enough to cover all the amazing things ears can do, but this list includes some of the most interesting ones:

 - The smallest bones are the ossicles in the middle ear: the incus, the malleus, and the stapes (also called the anvil, hammer, and stirrup).

 - The inner ear is the circumference of a pencil eraser.

 - Your sense of hearing depends on tiny hairs deep inside your ear.
 If you lose these hairs, you lose your hearing.

 - You do not need to clean wax out of your ears unless you have an abnormal condition.
 Ears push excess wax out as needed.